 8 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, 9 not of works, lest anyone should boast.
 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
 Ephesians 2:8-10 (Please see “Faith Motivates”)

 Please read the Scriptures for yourself.
 If you sincerely want to know the truth, the LORD is faithful to reveal it to you.
 He doesn’t want anyone to perish!

 NOTE: While reading these chapters, please note that there are true Christians amongst the laity of Catholics and any other denominations that I mention.
-It is the hierarchy of that church that I find at fault: not teaching the whole Word of God and bringing in paganism.
+It is the hierarchy of that church who is at fault: not teaching the whole Word of God and bringing in paganism.

-Before the coming of the LORD, Babylon will fall.
+At the DAY of the LORD, Babylon will fall.
 Would I not be at fault if I didn’t give a warning?

 “Son of man, I have made you a watchman for the house of Israel; therefore hear a word from My mouth, and give them warning from Me:” Ezekiel 3:17 (NKJV)